hamzahamidi/angular-forum/README.md

 Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.

-We use [Yarn](https://yarnpkg.com) to manage the dependencies, so we strongly recommend you to use Yarn. you can install it from [Here](https://yarnpkg.com/en/docs/install), then run `yarn install --frozen-lockfile` to resolve all dependencies (might take a minute).

-Or, you can use npm the default package manager of NodeJs & install the dependencies with `npm install`.
+We use npm the default package manager of NodeJs & install the dependencies with `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Building the project
-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Functionality overview